Robinson Sucroe

-Robinson Sucroe (also known as Robinson Sucroë in French) is an animated series created by France Animation in France and Cinar (now known as WildBrain) in Canada.
+Robinson Sucroe (also known as Robinson Sucroë in French) is an animated series created by France Animation in France and CINAR Films in Canada.
 In 2009, it was found to have infringed Claude Robinson's work Les aventures de Robinson Curiosité.

-The series first aired on 17 January 1994 on Canal+, and ended on 21 January 1995 on Canal Famille and later on YTV, with reruns until 1998.
+The series first aired on Canal+'s Canaille Peluche block from 16 January to 20 February 1995, and was broadcast on Family Channel and Canal Famille in Canada.
 The series originally aired in French, with the English version also being produced by Cinar.
 In the United States, the English version aired on the Cookie Jar Toons block on This TV from 2008 to 2009.

 Plot

-Robinson Sucroe is a janitor at the famous newspaper, the New York Herald.
-He is sent by the head editor Mr. Floydd to a dangerous deserted island to write stories for the paper every week, much to the annoyance of famous reporter Julian Uglyston.
+Robinson Sucroe is a janitor at the New York Herald newspaper offices.
+He is sent by the head editor Mr. Floydd to a dangerous deserted island to write stories for the paper every week, much to the annoyance of reporter Julian Uglyston.

-Robinson reaches an island called Crab Island, but it is not dangerous and deserted as it seems.
+Robinson reaches an island called Crab Island, but it is not as dangerous and deserted as it seems.
 It is actually the home to a shipwrecked group of people called the Everydays and two rival legions of pirates.

-Robinson, with his right-hand man Mr. Wednesday, write embellished reports about the island's dangers, to keep visitors away.
+Robinson, with his right-hand man Mr. Wednesday, write embellished reports about the island's dangers to keep visitors away.
 But Uglyston knows the truth and tries many unsuccessful attempts to prove to Mr. Floydd that Robinson is lying.